By Adele Stewart

 I remember it like it was yesterday.
 The first time I touched it, I knew we would have a special bond.
 I recall running my fingers over its bumps and feeling its smooth front under my fingertips.
 It didn’t really smell like anything, though—mostly like the envelope it came out of.

-My first credit card beamed back at me, my name glimmering on the front underneath a trail of digits.
+My first EIN only credit card beamed back at me, my name glimmering on the front underneath a trail of digits.

 “We are going to have so much fun together,” I said to my card as I slid it into its designated home in my wallet.